Things To Do In Dubai

 All these happen inside a see-through acrylic tube.
 There are cameras to capture your wild excitement.

-The flying tube is located in the convenience of a mall, so you can take a break from your shopping tour to try out flying.
+The flying tube is located at the convenience of a mall, so you can take a break from your shopping trip to try out flying.
 Everyone from 5 to 65 can have fun at Mirdif City Centre’s Playmania. iFly is incredible for a first try.
 However, nothing will compare to the mesmerizing views you see skydiving in Dubai!

 iFly lets you experience sky diving without actually going for it.
 Unlike the real sky diving, it so much more affordable and even kids can do it.